The following installment is a biological object lesson as it concerns the Hebrew words "liver" and "glory."

 Dishonest scales are an abomination to the Lord,

 — Proverbs 11:1

-Using false scales in terms of deception has to do with making something appear weightier than it is for personal gain or profit and that can apply to much more than the measure of physical objects.
+Using false scales in terms of deception has to do with making something appear weightier than it is for personal gain or profit, and that can apply to much more than the measure of physical objects.

-Notice as well that we have two ears indicating they are tools of discernment.
+Notably, we have two ears indicating they are tools of discernment.